bisraelsen/friggeri-cv-a4/README.md

 * fontspec
 * biblatex and
 * textpos
+* biblatex -- I built this with biblatex 3.6 but also removed some of the fancy stuff, so it might build on an older version

 Keeping the fonts in the root directory makes it so you shouldn't have to install them.